clockspot/arduino-clock/INSTRUCTIONS.md

 | 51 | Longitude | Your longitude, in tenths of a degree; negative (west) values are indicated with leading zeroes.
 (Example: Dallas is at 96.7°W, set as `00967`.) |
 | 52 | UTC offset | Your time zone’s offset from UTC (non-DST), in hours and minutes; negative (west) values are indicated with leading zeroes.
 (Example: Dallas is UTC–6, set as `0600`.)<br/>If you observe DST but set the clock manually rather than using the [auto DST feature](#settingsgeneral), you must add an hour to the UTC offset during DST, or the sunrise/sunset times will be an hour early. |

-To reset the clock to “factory” settings, hold **Select** for 15 seconds while powering up the clock.
+To reset the clock to “factory” settings, hold **Select** for 10 seconds while powering up the clock.
+You will see the time reset to 0:00.

 ## Wi-Fi support

 If your clock is Wi-Fi-enabled, it offers a settings webpage that duplicates the menu above (and more), and can set itself by synchronizing to an [NTP time server](https://en.wikipedia.org/wiki/Time_server).

-**To access the settings page,** grab a device with a web browser, and briefly hold **Alt**.
+**To activate the settings page,** grab a device with a web browser, and briefly hold **Alt**.

 * If the clock **is not** connected to Wi-Fi, it will display `7777`.
 	* This indicates it is broadcasting a Wi-Fi network called “Clock.”
 Connect your device to “Clock” and browse to [7.7.7.7](http://7.7.7.7).

 * If the clock **is** connected to Wi-Fi, it will flash its IP address (as a series of four numbers).
 	* Connect your device to the same Wi-Fi network as the clock, and browse to that IP address.
 	* If you don’t know what Wi-Fi network the clock is connected to, hold **Alt** for 10 seconds.
-It will disconnect from that network and broadcast the “Clock” access point, as above.
+It will disconnect and broadcast the “Clock” network instead, as above.

-If you change the Wi-Fi settings, the clock will immediately attempt to (re)connect, and will display its IP address if successful, or `7777` if not.
-To continue configuring the clock, reconnect to it as above.
+When Wi-Fi settings are changed, the clock will immediately attempt to reconnect.
+As above, it will display its IP address if successful, or `7777` if not.
+Reconnect to the clock to continue configuring it.

-For security, the settings page (and “Clock” network if applicable) will stop after two minutes of inactivity.
+For security, the settings page and “Clock” network (if applicable) will deactivate after two minutes of inactivity.

+> If your clock has no **Alt** button, hold **Select** for 5 seconds to activate the page, and 10 seconds to force the “Clock” network.

 **When NTP sync is enabled,** the clock will attempt to synchronize every hour (at minute 59).
-The settings page will indicate how recently the clock was last synced.
-If the clock displays the time without seconds, this indicates it has not synced in the last 24 hours (or since the time was set manually).
+If the clock displays the time without seconds, this indicates the time displayed was not synced to NTP in the last 24 hours.
 Check to make sure the clock is connected to Wi-Fi and configured to use a valid NTP server, and try a manual sync.
-If no Wi-Fi is available or you’re unable to sync for other reasons (such as network limitations), disable Wi-Fi or NTP sync to restore the seconds display.
+If no Wi-Fi is available or you’re unable to sync for other reasons (such as network limitations or manual time setting), disable Wi-Fi or NTP sync to restore the seconds display.